 Static friction acts when the object remains stationary.
 Imagine you try to pull a heavy box.
 If we don't take friction into account, even the smallest force should cause some acceleration of the box according to Newton's second law.
 In reality, you need to pull quite hard for the box to start moving because of the static friction force.

-Kinetic friction acts on a moving object.
+Kinetic friction acts on a moving object or, in other words, on an object with nonzero kinetic energy.
 If there was no kinetic friction, any object that you nudge (for example, a toy car) would never stop moving, as, according to Newton's first law, no force would act on it, so it would keep on going with a constant velocity.

 Even though the formula is the same for static and kinetic friction, you need to remember that the coefficients of friction are different.
 The coefficient of kinetic friction is usually lower than the one of static friction.